 County to Circuit Appellate Panel

 On July 1, 2013, the Seventeenth Judicial Circuit instituted a three-judge panel system to preside over the civil and criminal Appellate Divisions.
+See Administrative Order establishing County to Circuit Appellate panel.
 The Seventeenth Judicial Circuit empanels three civil circuit court judges to preside over civil appellate matters, and three criminal circuit court judges to preside over criminal appellate matters.
 Judges presiding on either the Circuit Civil or Criminal Appellate Panels are on a six-month rotation schedule.

 All parties must review the Guidelines for Communication with the Appellate Division.

 Matters in the Civil Appellate Division include: (1) appeals from the county court; (2) appeals from various quasi-judicial boards and administrative agencies; and (3) petitions for extraordinary writs seeking mandamus, quo warranto, certiorari, or prohibition.
 To view Civil Appellate Opinions click: County to Circuit Civil Opinions